SmokeHouseProject/applewood/KnownIssues.md

 >Adding the cordova.js shim to the root causes the cordova command line to fail when executed from the root.
 A workaround is to change directory to root/www and execute cordova commands.

+>There is a bug in Cordova Browser code causing the config.xml load to fail when running inside Electron.
+See https://github.com/apache/cordova-browser/pull/50.
+This bug has been fixed but has not yet been released.
+We are currently using release 5.0.4 This fix should be in the next release.
+Temporary fix => Open /platforms/browser/www/cordova.js in editor.
+Goto line 890.
+Remove leading "/" from code segment <pre><code> xhr.open("get", "/config.xml", true); </code></pre> so that it reads <pre><code> xhr.open("get", "config.xml", true); </code></pre>The leading "/" causes the xhr loader to use an absolute path from the root of your drive instead of the relative path for the project.
+Removing the leading "/" fixes this behaviour.